 Agents with personality are software agents which can represent human personality traits.
 They can represent human personality at coarse grain or fine grain levels.
-At coarse grain level, they can represent some or all relevant characteristics such as openness, conscientiousness, extraversion, agreeableness, and negative emotions in line with the five-factor personality theories to model human behavior.
+At coarse grain level, they can represent some or all relevant characteristics such openness. as conscientiousness, extraversion, agreeableness, and negative emotions in line with the five-factor personality theories to model human behavior.
 At fine grain level, the facets of each personality trait are also represented.
 Several studies exist on agents with personality.
-For example, Rizzo et al. [1997] describe work aimed at realizing believable agents that perform helping behaviors influenced by their own personalities.
-Schmidt [2002] presents the framework of the PECS (Physic, Emotion, Cognition, and Social Status) architecture where a system-theoretical methodology is used for specifying agents' personality traits.
-Allbeck and Badler [2002] present work toward representing agent behaviors modified by personality and emotion.
-To this end, they describe a parameterized action representation (PAR) for building future behaviors into autonomous agents and controlling the animation parameters that portray personality, mood, and affect in embodied agents.
-Egges et al. [2003] describe a generic model for personality, mood and emotion simulation for conversational virtual humans.
-Rousseau and Hayes-Roth [1997] report work on actors with flexible personalities.
+For example, Rizzo et al. (1997) describe work aimed at realizing believable agents that perform helping behaviors influenced by their own personalities.
+Schmidt (2002) presents the framework of the PECS (Physic, Emotion, Cognition, and Social Status) architecture where a system-theoretical methodology is used for specifying agents' personality traits.
+Allbeck and Badler (2002) present work toward representing agent behaviors modified by personality and emotion.
+To this end, they describe a parameterized action representation (PAR) for building future behaviors into autonomous agents and controlling the animation parameters that portray personality, mood, and affect in an embodied agents.
+Egges et al. (2003) describe a generic model for personality, mood and emotion simulation for conversational virtual humans.
+Rousseau and Haves-Roth (1997) report work on actors with flexible personalities.

 At fine grain level, a realistic refinement is dynamic personality to take into account the variability of personality traits based on the changes in corresponding personality facets.
-When at least any one of the 30 facets changes its value, the personality is affected and personality update can take place, i.e., the personality should be re-evaluated with the implications of the corresponding personality.
+When at least any one of the 30 facets changes its value, the personality may be affected and personality update can take place, i.e., the personality should be re-evaluated with the implications of the corresponding personality trait.
 Personality update corresponds to a discontinuity and model update.
-For a generalized view and implications of discontinuity and model update see Ören [1991].
+For a generalized view and implications of discontinuity and model update see Ören (1991).
 Series of personality updates would also allow realization of evolutionary models of personality.

-A systematic presentation of human personality knowledge, including dynamic personality processable in fuzzy logic for human behavior simulation is given in [Ören and Ghasem-Aghaee, 2003; and Ghasem-Aghaee and Ören, 2003].
-Fuzzy agents are agents that can perform qualitative uncertainty reasoning with incomplete and fuzzv knowledge in some environment that contains linguistic variables.
+A systematic presentation of human personality knowledge, including dynamic personality processable in fuzzy logic for human behavior simulation is given by Ören and Ghasem-Aghaee, (Ören and Ghasem-Aghaee 2003; Ghasem-Aghaee and Ören, 2003).
+Fuzzy agents are agents that can perform qualitative uncertainty reasoning with incomplete and fuzzy knowledge in some environment that contains linguistic variables.
 (Fuzzy) agents with dynamic personality are (fuzzy) agents with personality where personality knowledge is updateable.
-The effect of cognitive complexity in decision making within complex situations has been known since a long time [Athey 1976; Ören 1978] and the relationship of cognitive complexity and one of the personality traits, i.e., openness is also well accepted [McCrae, 2000].
-These facts lead to tying cognitive complexity with personality update in fuzzy agents with dynamic personality.
+The effect of cognitive complexity in decision making within complex situations has been known since a long time (Athey 1976; Ören 1978) and the relationship of cognitive complexity and one of the personality traits, i.e., openness is also well accepted (McCrae, 2000).
+These facts lead to tying cognitive complexity with personality update in fuzzy agents with dynamic personality (Ghasem-Aghaee and Ören, 2004; Seck et al., 2005).
+The plan of organization for the rest of the paper is as follows: personality knowledge and dynamic personality are presented in section 2.
+Cognitive complexity is given in section 3.
+Some fuzzy rules to show personality descriptors, relationship of cognitive complexity and problem solving are explored in section 4.
+Finally, the class diagram and the outputs of the program that is implemented in Java environment are presented in section 5.